Seagate/cortx-prvsnr/docs/contribution.md

     - unit testing
     - integration testing

-A rule of thunb for any contributor is to verify that all these checks are passed locally before pushing changes to the remote.
+A rule of thumb for any contributor is to verify that all these checks are passed locally before pushing changes to the remote.